brannondorsey/wifi-cracking/README.md

 ## Attribution

 Much of the information presented here was gleaned from [Lewis Encarnacion's awesome tutorial](https://lewiscomputerhowto.blogspot.com/2014/06/how-to-hack-wpawpa2-wi-fi-with-kali.html).
 Thanks also to the awesome authors and maintainers who work on Aircrack-ng and Hashcat.

+Shout out to [DrinkMoreCodeMore](https://www.reddit.com/user/DrinkMoreCodeMore), [hivie7510](https://www.reddit.com/user/hivie7510), [hartzell](https://github.com/hartzell), [flennic](https://github.com/flennic), [bhusang](https://github.com/bhusang), and [Shark0der](https://github.com/shark0der) who also provided suggestions and typo fixes on [Reddit](https://www.reddit.com/r/hacking/comments/6p50is/crack_wpawpa2_wifi_routers_with_aircrackng_and/) and GitHub.
+If you are interested in hearing some great proposed alternatives to WPA2, check out some of the great discussion on [this](https://news.ycombinator.com/item?id=14840539) Hacker News post.